atraplet/ecos-panama-poc/README.md

-# ecos-java
+# PoC ECOS Project Panama

+This is PoC for calling the [Embedded Conic Solver (ECOS)](https://github.com/embotech/ecos) written in C from the JVM using [Project Panama](https://openjdk.java.net/projects/panama/).

+## Stubs Generation

-To generate the stubs, run
+To generate the stubs, run from the project root

 ```
 export ECOS_HOME=$HOME/ecos